All Products

 • Create an instance

 Go to the Custom Launch tab in the ECS console.
-Select a region, instance type, and image that support PTP.
-Then, in the Advanced Settings (Optional) section, enable the PTP time synchronization service.
+Select a PTP-supported region, instance type, and image.
+In the Advanced Options section, enable PTP.

 • For an existing instance

-If the physical server where the instance is located does not support PTP, you must restart the instance to migrate it to a supported physical server before you can enable PTP.
+If the physical server does not support PTP, restart the instance to migrate it to a supported server before enabling PTP.

 1. Go to the and click the ID of the target instance to go to the instance details page.

-2. On the Instance Details page, from the More drop-down list, choose Instance Settings > Set PTP Time Synchronization Service.
+2. On the Instance Details page, from the All Operations drop-down list, choose Instance Settings > Set PTP Time Synchronization Service.

-3. In the Set PTP Time Synchronization Service dialog box, enable the PTP time synchronization service.
+3. In the Set PTP Time Synchronization Service dialog box, enable PTP.

 After you click OK, the PTP Time Synchronization Task window appears.

-4. Click the task ID to view the task progress.
-After the task is complete, the dialog box automatically closes, and the PTP time synchronization service is enabled for the instance.
+4. Click the task ID to view progress.
+After the task completes, PTP is enabled for the instance.

 2. Remotely connect to the Linux instance.